Generally between 10-15 fellows are selected per year.

 A paid VA appointment is required prior to starting The Health and Aging Policy Fellows Program as a VA Fellow but is not required at the time of application.
 Part-time VA appointments are acceptable to meet eligibility criteria.
 Applicants may be VA staff or trainees (e.g. Advanced Fellows).

 The NPO provides transitional and post-fellowship mentoring to all fellows.
 In addition, through involvement of alumni in ongoing fellowship activities, current and alumni fellows become part of a network of peer mentors, with alumni fellows serving as peer mentors to current fellows.
 This provides an opportunity for alumni fellows to remain engaged in the program and expand their networks.
-The alumni network is strengthened through various mechanisms, including a fellowship website, regular conference calls after the fellowship and possibility of attending the Annual Leadership Retreat.
+The alumni network is strengthened through various mechanisms, including virtual roundtables, weekly and quarterly communications, and opportunities to participate in annual HAPF programming.

 No. We want a mix of professionals with some clinical training and background, as well as professionals whose work directly pertains to clinical care, but they don’t need to currently be involved in providing clinical services.